 By working 40 hours a week — translated as coming in promptly at 8 and leaving at 5 — means you have plenty of time for things other than work.
-Play basketball, do an evening run, have a hearty meal, watch an anticipated movie without leaving the theaters too late.
+Play basketball, do an evening run, have a hearty meal, and watch an anticipated movie without leaving the theaters too late.

-2. Work 40 hours and exceeding it makes you less productive.
+Working 40 hours and exceeding it makes you less productive.

 It was found out that working beyond 40 hours a week got more work done.
 But this is only within the first few weeks.
-Afterwards, employees exposed to this type of environment soon took a dip in productivity as fatigue, depression, chronic stress, and anxiety.
+Afterward, employees exposed to this type of environment soon took a dip in productivity as fatigue, depression, chronic stress, and anxiety.
 So from working 60 hours a week to not working the following week, tasks have piled up.
-The vicious cycle continues as the worker who took a medical absence get overwhelmed by backlogs as she returns to work.
+The vicious cycle continues as the worker who took a medical absence gets overwhelmed by backlogs as she returns to work.

-3. Work 40 hours and help generate jobs.
+Work 40 hours and help generate jobs.

-Working 40 hours a week not only keeps one’s sanity intact and maintain high productivity levels.
+Working 40 hours a week not only keeps one’s sanity intact and maintains high productivity levels.
 It also opens up opportunities for others to work in the same field without sacrificing human resources (by employing one person to do jobs normally intended for two or three people) in the name of this abused term called cost cutting.

-4. Work 40 hours and exceeding it makes you less healthy.
+Working 40 hours and exceeding it makes you less healthy.

 It has been well-chronicled that spending excessive hours of work can lead to health risks.
 More time for work means less rest and short hours of sleep which could lead to diabetes due to lack of insulin produced.
-Stress at work contributes to suppressed immune system and hypertension.
+Stress at work contributes to suppressed immune systems and hypertension.
 It has been estimated that work-related stress (PDF) affects at least 40 million workers in 15 countries of the European Union, costing 20 billion euros annually.

 Time is passing and if you take it for granted, there are dire consequences.
 The moment your child’s first few words were spoken.
 The moment your date was anxiously waiting for a 9pm movie appointment.
-The moment you’re supposed to be with friends in what could be your last party together.
+The moment you’re supposed to be with friends at what could be your last party together.
 Work will always be there tomorrow, but golden opportunities may no longer be there.

-6. Work 40 hours and stay happy.
+Work 40 hours and stay happy.

-When Henry Ford made that bold move to double workers’ salary and cut shift hours in 1914, it was criticized at first by a manufacturers group.
+When Henry Ford made that bold move to double workers’ salaries and cut shift hours in 1914, it was criticized at first by a manufacturers group.
 But when the move helped the company experience boom time, competitors were quick to adopt the scheme.
 One thing it taught was that “if you wanted to keep your workers bright, healthy, productive, safe and efficient over a sustained stretch of time, you kept them to no more than 40 hours a week and eight hours a day,” as Sara Robinson puts it.

 So when you’re done with work, leaving the office first shouldn’t be a political issue among colleagues.
-Nobody should be apologizing for leaving work at reasonable hour.
+Nobody should be apologizing for leaving work at a reasonable hour.
 If anything, workers staying late should be apologizing because they manifest they are less effective — by taking too much work they cannot handle on normal working hours — not to mention extra use of resources like machines and electricity.